smartdevicelink/sdl_requirements/detailed_docs/detailed_info_GetSystemCapability.md

 _Exception 1:_

-5.1 HMI response is invalid
+5.1.a HMI response is invalid

+5.1.b SDL is using default capabiltites during ignition cycle stored in HMI_capabilities.json file

+_Exception 2:_

+5.2.a HMI did not respond on RC.GetCapabilities request

-5.2 SDL is using default capabiltites during ignition cycle stored in HMI_capabilities.json file
+5.2.b SDL is using default capabiltites during ignition cycle stored in HMI_capabilities.json file

 **Alternative flow 1:**